hphelion/documentation/moonshot/prepare.releasenotes.md

 **Moonshot Management** &mdash; The Single Pane of Glass (SPOG) view with the Chassis Manager enhances your user experience by catering to three important aspects of Moonshot Management:

 * Displaying an overall perspective of the datacenter, hosted servers and health of chassis in the Datacenter View

 * Providing detailed information of individual chassis host and health status in the Single Chassis View

 * Managing Server with options such as Power On/Off and Maintenance Mode

 **Workload Management** &mdash; Enables you to deploy a composite service comprising of different applications and workloads in a user friendly manner.
-You can browse through HP's catalog of pre-tested and pre-crafted workloads download and publish them to the cloud,then launch them to get a running application infrastructure.
+You can browse through HP's catalog of pre-tested and pre-crafted workloads download and publish them to the cloud, then launch them to get a running application infrastructure.
 You can do this without having to worry about the underlying technical details.

 ##Recommendations for HP Cloud OS for Moonshot 1.0## {#recommendations}